How to Best Store Lithium Batteries and Cells

 Store Lithium Batteries And Cells In The Proper Environment

 It’s easy to assume that the best voltage to store a battery at would be fully charged.
-After all, you would want the battery to be fully charged when you used it again and all lithium-ion batteries have some degree of self-discharge, so why not store lithium-ion batteries fully charged?
+After all, you would want the battery to be fully charged when you use it again and all lithium-ion batteries have some degree of self-discharge, so why not store lithium-ion batteries fully charged?

 How Do You Store Lithium Batteries Long Term?

 Long-term is relative, but this generally means several years.
 If you are going to store lithium batteries and cells for several years, then a climate-controlled environment is required.
-The batteries need to be kept at no higher than a 70% state of charge, and they need to be stored in a container or some other apparatus that keeps them safe and separate from their surroundings.
+The batteries need to be kept at no higher than a 60% state of charge, and they need to be stored in a container or some other apparatus that keeps them safe and separate from their surroundings.

 Conclusion